JunaidBKirkire/rbus/README.md

 ## Design Decisions

-It would be worthwhile to conider some of the design decisions that were taken while building rBus so as to better understand the intent of the code. rBus is entirely commuter focussed.
+It would be worthwhile to consider some of the design decisions that were taken while building rBus so as to better understand the intent of the code. rBus is entirely commuter focussed.
 It's main use case is intended for commuters - i.e. people who go from point A to B in the "morning" and return in the "evening".
 It is not intended to serve as an ad-hoc ridesharing platform.
 Our intention is to build out a core backbone of daily use on which spare capacity can easily be deployed towards ad-hoc trips.
 For now, the intention is to keep the operations simple and the service reliable.
 Therefore, in the first iteration, we intend to provide a point to point service. i.e. buses going from Malad to Bandra Kurla Complex will not stop to pick up commuters in Andheri East.

 The purpose of this app is to collect commuter data and organise them into shared routes.
 For now it is a very simple app designed to bootstrap rBus like businesses quickly.
 Later, we would need to build out the resource allocation and scheduling parts of the application.